Highlights of Hamburg: Water and History

 Port of Hamburg – Gateway to the World

-The Port of Hamburg is situated in the Elbe River basin, only about 100km from the open sea.
+The Port of Hamburg is situated in the Elbe River basin, only about 100 kilometers from the open sea.
 Thousands of ships from all over the world call at Europe’s second largest port.
-From the cruise ship terminal to the historic Speicherstadt and the jetties to the modern container port – it’s a fascinating, thriving area of industry around which the entire city of Hamburg has been built.
+From the cruise ship terminal to the historic Speicherstadt and the jetties to the modern container port, it’s a fascinating, thriving area of industry around which the entire city of Hamburg has been built.

 The port also hosts numerous museum ships offering tourists a unique way to learn more about the city’s shipping history.
 Converted from former passenger liners or barges, each tells a unique story about the history of the city as a shipping and trading post.